Vandalizing someone’s property is a criminal offense in Virginia.

 How to Fight Vandalism Charges in Virginia

-If you’re facing vandalism charges in Virginia, the first thing you should do is hire an experienced criminal lawyer.
+If you’re facing vandalism charges in Virginia, the first thing you should do is hire an experienced criminal defense attorney.

 The first and easiest strategy for fighting a vandalism charge in Virginia is to agree to pay for the damage.